-Timer Registers - TMR0, TMR1
+Timer Registers - TMR0, TMR1L/TMR1H, TMR2, TMR3

 The timer registers are special function registers located in the Special Purpose Data Memory and is the place where the actual timer value is stored.
-These registers are known as TMR0 or TMR1.
+For the 8-bit Timer/Event Counters, these registers are known as TMR0, TMR2 or TMR3.
+For the 16-bit Timer/Event Counter, a pair of registers are required and are known as TMR1L/TMR1H.
 The value in the timer registers increases by one each time an internal clock pulse is received or an external transition occurs on the external timer pin.
-The timer will count from the initial value loaded by the preload register to the full count of FFH at which point the timer overflows and an internal interrupt signal is generated.
+The timer will count from the initial value loaded by the preload register to the full count of FFH for the 8-bit timer or FFFFH for the 16-bit timer at which point the timer overflows and an internal interrupt signal is generated.
 The timer value will then be reset with the initial preload register value and continue counting.

-To achieve a maximum full range count of FFH for the 8-bit timer, the preload registers must first be cleared to all zeros.
+To achieve a maximum full range count of FFH for the 8-bit timer or FFFFH for the 16-bit timer, the preload registers must first be cleared to all zeros.
 It should be noted that after power-on, the preload register will be in an unknown condition.
 Note that if the Timer/Event Counter is switched off and data is written to its preload registers, this data will be immediately written into the actual timer registers.
 However, if the Timer/Event Counter is enabled and counting, any new data written into the preload data registers during this period will remain in the preload registers and will only be written into the timer registers the next time an overflow occurs.